caleb-ad/rlc_command_line/README.md

 command line based calculator for simplified RLC circuits

 ToDo:
-  Solving for constants could be simplified with an RREF calculator Faster tho?
+  Solving for constants could be simplified with an RREF calculator, Faster tho?